-The same letter of credit can be called export or import depending on who uses it.
-The exporter will term it as an exporter letter of credit whereas an importer will term it as an importer letter of credit.
+The same LC becomes an export or import LC depending on who uses it.
+The exporter will term it as an exporter letter of credit, whereas an importer will term it as an importer letter of credit.

-A letter of credit that allows a beneficiary to further transfer all or a part of the payment to another supplier in the chain.
+A letter of credit that allows a beneficiary to further transfer all or a part of the payment to another supplier in the chain or any other beneficiary is a transferable LC.
 This generally happens when the beneficiary is just an intermediary for the actual supplier.
-Such letter of credit allows the beneficiary to provide its own documents but transfer the money further.
+Such LC allows the beneficiary to provide its own documents but transfer the money further.

-A letter of credit that doesn’t allow transfer of money to any third parties.
+An untransferable letter of credit doesn’t allow the transfer of money to any third parties.
 The beneficiary is the only recipient of the money and cannot further use the letter of credit to pay anyone.

-A letter of credit that can be altered any time by the issuing bank or the buyer without any notification to the seller/beneficiary.
-Such types of letters are not used frequently as the beneficiary is not provided any protection.
+A revocable LC is an LC that issuing bank or the buyer can alter at any time without any notification to the seller/beneficiary.
+Such types of letters are not in use frequently as the beneficiary is not provided any protection.

-A letter of credit that is assured only by the issuing bank and does not need a guarantee by the second bank.
-Mostly the letters of credit are an unconfirmed letter of credit.
+A letter of credit that is assured only by the issuing bank and does not need a guarantee from the second bank.
+Mostly the letters of credit are the unconfirmed letter of credit.

 Back to Back LC

-A letter of credit which is commonly used in a transaction including an intermediary.
+Back-to-back LC is an LC that commonly involves an intermediary in a transaction.
 There are two letters of credit, the first issued by the bank of the buyer to the intermediary and the second issued by the bank of an intermediary to the seller.